 - Supported seated forward extension

 Remember, no matter how sick you are— in pain, weak, nauseated, exhausted, stressed, diseased—there is within you a healthy body or a healthy being.
-For many cancer patients, we offers yoga techniques that allow you to recognize this state of grace and awaken this vital part yourselves.
+For many of the patients, yoga offers techniques that allow you to recognise this state of grace and awaken this vital part yourselves.